 Liberty Mutual Insurance Review

-Liberty Mutual is rated 3.3/5 by WalletHub’s editors, based on sample insurance quotes, ratings from organizations like J.D.
+Liberty Mutual is a good insurance company and is rated 3.2/5 by WalletHub’s editors, based on insurance quotes, ratings from organizations like J.D.
 Power, and recent customer reviews.
 Liberty Mutual reviews from consumers tend to focus on its low prices and normally-courteous customer service agents.
-Its NAIC rating is 3.85, however, which means Liberty Mutual has received significantly more complaints than the average car insurance provider.
+Its NAIC rating is 2.66, however, which means Liberty Mutual has received significantly more complaints than the average car insurance provider.
 Many customer complaints about Liberty Mutual deal with poor customer service experiences, unexpected rate increases and a slow claims process.
 Liberty Mutual was accredited by the Better Business Bureau (BBB) in 1931.

 Liberty Mutual Insurance Ratings